 - Reconsider the business need for operating SMBv1 and disable the feature wherever possible.

 - Investigate disabling Microsoft Office macros via Group Policy within your organisation.
 If there is a business need, identify whether allowing only signed macros and centrally managing the signing process fits your needs.

 - Investigate deploying Microsoft LAPS, which ensures that each domain-joined host in an organisation has unique local administrator credentials, preventing ransomware from using the extracted credentials to spread laterally.

-- Organisations with application whitelisting, software restriction policies or end-point security solutions should investigate placing restrictions on the execution of PsExec via Group Policy or other third-party tools.
+- Organisations with application control, software restriction policies or end-point security solutions should investigate placing restrictions on the execution of PsExec via Group Policy or other third-party tools.

 - Review and consider applying ASD's Essential Eight mitigation strategies.